-KLMUKE has been based at Norwich International Airport for 40 years and employs approximately 375 people, plus an Edinburgh line station.
+KLMUKE has been based at Norwich International Airport for 40 years and employs approximately 395 people and provides line maintenance support throughout the UK.
 KLMUKE prides itself on having an experienced and skilled work force, delivering a superior service and high quality product at a competitive price.

 KLM UK Engineering's core values includes outstanding technical skill and exacting quality requirements for the benefit of its customers.
 Putting your trust in KLMUKE guarantees our commitment to deliver:

 - High levels of professionalism and an acknowledged ability to innovate

 - Top-quality maintenance products and services

 - Outstanding quality of Customer Care by a team of professionals 100% focused on Customer satisfaction

 KLM UK Engineering’s policy is aligned with the AIR FRANCE KLM group’s overall Sustainable Development policy.